sturadnidge/express-api-template/README.md

 # express-api-template

-Express 4 based API skeleton, using JWT and backed by LowDB - clone, cd, npm install and npm start!
+Express 4 based API skeleton, using JWT and backed by a mocked db - clone, cd, npm install and npm start!

 Implements a single route `/things`, using a mount-style architecture for easy extension if you're into monoliths.